Submissions for the 2023-2024 Cambridge Chamber Singers Composition Competition will open in August 2023

 - A maximum of two different scores may be submitted by each composer;

-- If the text is not public domain, include written permission to use it;
+- If the text is not public domain, submit written permission to use it.

 The Cambridge Chamber Singers reserves the right to not award a prize.

 There are no restrictions according to age or residency.
 The text may be in any language.
 A composer may submit no more than two pieces, but composers are welcome to resubmit non-winning works again.

 Composers will receive an e-mail confirming their completed application at the close of the competition.
 Before that time, composers will only be contacted if their submission is incomplete.

 Please direct any questions to email@example.com.

 Cambridge, Massachusetts, USA

 The Cambridge Chamber Singers is pleased to announce that the winner of the year’s 2022 CCS International Choral Composition Competition is Matthew Brown, of Los Angeles, California, for his work A Red, Red Rose.